apiman/apiman/gateway/platforms/war/standalone/README.md

 This module, and its children, build a set of WAR files that can be deployed in a simple web app container such as Jetty or Tomcat.

+The following WARs are built:

+  * Gateway
+  * Gateway API
+  * Elasticsearch embedded

 ## Building the WARs

 You must disable the `java8` profile to avoid a compilation failure in building the _vert.x_ modules: